jbottum/t5pat/langchain_markdown46.md

 ## Step 0

 This post assumes that users have this software: a terminal emulator, Python3 and pip3.
 For those that do not, the installation for that software can be found in the instructions below.
 Before installing the software, you should consider which directories that you will use.
 Most dependencies will install automatically.
 You will need a directory for the python script that runs the models and we suggest a directory named t5pat.
-If you know how to access your terminal and have a recent version of Python 3.x and pip3, then please skip to Step 1.
+If you know how to access your terminal and have a recent version of Python 3.x and pip3, then please skip to [step 1](## Step 1 - Installing dependencies for the models).

 ## Accessing your terminal

-To access the terminal on a MacBook Air or any macOS device, you can follow these steps:
+To access the terminal on any macOS device, you can follow these steps:

 Click on the "Finder" icon in the Dock, which is typically located at the bottom of the screen.